Here’s a Quick Way to Get into Medical Writing

 One tactic could be to search online job boards for ‘medical writer’ positions in your area.
 Once you get a feel for the commonly desired skills and qualifications, spend some time developing those strengths.

 For example, to get writing experience, you have to write.
 Why not make a side hustle out of it and spin that into a new role?

 Some clinicians choose to broaden their education with affordable, self-paced online courses.
 True beginners often say getting a background in scientific writing is immensely beneficial when starting their search for a high-paying medical writing role.

-Click here to visit our resources page for some useful books and offers for those who are new to medical writing.
+Visit our medical writing archives for some useful books and offers for those who are new to medical writing.

 For those wondering if this can be a viable career, here’s a link to a book that shows you just how lucrative even freelance medical writing can be.

 The author, Emma Nichols, is well-known in the medical writing world.
 She teaches other scientists and clinicians how to make a living from freelance medical writing after finding success herself.

 She offers a six-week freelance medical writing course for anywhere from $195 to $2,495.
 Unfortunately, it is frequently booked solid and we hear you’ll be lucky to even get on the wait-list.